vinhquyen/cypher/README.md

   let b = Object.encrypt(number, KEY)['encrypted-data']; // returns the encrypted string data straight forwardly
   let c = Object.encrypt(number, KEY, false); // false here forces it to return a string, rather than an object type data.
 ```
-> Note: You can perform decryption directly by calling the method decrypt, but if what you have to perform decryption is a string, you'll get the original object as a string.
+> Note: You can perform decryption directly by calling the method decrypt, but if what you have to perform decryption on is a string, you'll get the original object stringified.

 ```javascript
   /** Decrypting... **/